Tourmaline Jewelry: Colors, Meaning, and How to Choose

 Color Meanings and Properties

-Pink Tourmaline is associated with emotional healing and compassion.
+Pink Tourmaline ranges from soft baby-pink to deep raspberry-red.
 In dark silver settings, pink tourmaline creates a striking contrast that draws the eye immediately.

-Green Tourmaline represents vitality and growth.
+Green Tourmaline ranges from bright spring-green to deep forest tones.
 Forest-green specimens in oxidized silver produce a rich, almost ancient look.

 Blue Tourmaline (Indicolite) is one of the rarer varieties.
 Its deep blue tones complement silver beautifully.

-Black Tourmaline (Schorl) is valued for its grounding properties.
+Black Tourmaline (Schorl) is the iron-rich, opaque variety, near-black in colour.
 On oxidized silver it creates a monochromatic intensity that is subtle yet powerful.

 Purple Tourmaline sits between the warmth of pink and the depth of blue.
 Rare and visually complex, purple specimens shift color under different lighting.